rajbirjohar/me/_journal/fun-tickets.md

 ---
-title: "Adding a Little Joy to Your Work"
+title: "Adding Joy to Your Work"
-excerpt: "Because why not?"
 date: "2025-02-17"
-author: Rajbir Johar
+author: "Rajbir Johar"
 ---

 I love what I do.